 One trail takes visitors to and around Square Lake, an excellent spot for nature viewing.
 A second trail overlooks the Crooked River, the park’s namesake.
 This meandering river, once the corridor of the famous explorers Alexander Mackenzie and Simon Fraser, is popular with canoeists.
 The third trail encircling Bear Lake is a great place for an evening stroll.
 Get the park brochure and map for more details.

 For your own safety and preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

-For swimmers and sunbathers, the 460 metres of natural sandy beach of Bear Lake is the main attraction.
-Nearby change houses, picnic tables, and firepits make it easy to spend a full day enjoying this natural playground.
-The pristine setting is safe and quiet since power boats are not permitted in the park.
-There are no lifeguards on duty at provincial parks.
+The 460 metres of natural sandy beach of Bear Lake is the main attraction for swimmers and sunbathers.
+Nearby change houses, picnic tables, and firepits make it easy to spend a full day enjoying this area.
+The pristine setting is safe and quiet since powerboats are not permitted in the park.
+There are no lifeguards on duty.

 Bicycles are allowed on all park roads, however, they are only allowed on trails that are signed for bicycle use (very few trails are signed for bikes).

 Please note that bicycles with electric assist motors (e-bikes) are permitted on signed or designated trails within Crooked River Park, provided they meet the definitions and criteria for e-bike use as outlined in the BC Parks cycling guidelines.